Gromov-Witten theory via roots and logarithms: Naive--orbifold comparisons

 We now restrict our attention to \emph{genus zero}.
 We show that naive invariants and orbifold invariants coincide in this case.
 This removes the convexity hypothesis of \cite[Theorem B]{BNTY}.

 \begin{theorem} There is a diagram of spaces connected by virtually birational morphisms

-\end{theorem} This means that every space in the above diagram is endowed with a virtual fundamental class, and these classes coincide under pushforward along the proper morphisms in the diagram. \begin{corollary} The naive and orbifold invariants coincide
+\end{theorem} This means that every space in the above diagram is endowed with a virtual fundamental class, and these classes coincide under pushforward along the proper morphisms in the diagram.
+The auxiliary spaces $\mathsf{NOrb}_\Lambda(X|D)$ and $\mathsf{NLogOrb}_\Lambda(X|D)$ will be defined below. \begin{corollary} The naive and orbifold invariants coincide

 \end{corollary} \begin{proof} This follows immediately from the previous theorem and the projection formula \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm: naive is orbifold}] We start with the case of a smooth pair.
 This is a minor modification of the main results of \cite{AbramovichCadmanWise}.
 For a fixed rooting index $r$ the morphism